Converting A Truss Loft

 MAKING SPACE IN A TRUSS ROOF

-Although the frame of a Truss roof occupies the majority of the internal space it’s not impossible to convert into a fantastic living space when you work with our specialist truss loft conversions team.
+Although the frame of a truss roof occupies the majority of the internal space it’s not impossible to convert into a fantastic living space when you work with our specialist truss loft conversions team.

-This will normally involve the insertion of steel beams between loadbearing walls for the new floor joists to hang on and the rafter section to be supported on — together with a steel beam at the ridge, the whole framework is replaced using either A-shaped trusses or horizontal beams.
-This then enables us to create a larger space that is liveable.
+This will normally involve the insertion of steel beams between loadbearing walls for the new floor joists to hang on and the rafter section to be supported on.
+Together with a steel beam at the ridge, the whole framework is replaced using either A-shaped trusses or horizontal beams.
+This then enables us to create a larger and more versatile space within your accommodation.

-Some building companies may not want to take on a project that involves a Trussed roof, at Bigger Homes we are experts in Truss Loft Conversions in Essex with a comprehensive client list full of projects of this nature.
+Some building companies may not want to take on a project that involves a trussed roof.
+However, at Bigger Homes we are experts in truss loft conversions in Essex with a comprehensive client list full of projects of this nature.

 If you have a Truss loft and would like to discuss your options to convert why not get in touch today.
 To get your project started why now get a free quote in under 2 minutes by using our Loft Conversion Cost Calculator?